yanis-dlmr/resistance-fr/README.md

 - added all legal and github related stuff
 - `poll`s are now working 🎉 !
 - added global app commands error handler
+- dispatcher and embed_builder are now in their own classes

 </details>